 After graduating from college I continued playing guitar.
 Inspired by Neil Young I began playing harmonica using a neck rack, while playing guitar, Neil Young.
 Bob Dylan style.
 I began writing songs and my brothers and I put a band together “The Alan Jasman Band” playing out a few times including at the great music venue Bucksteep Manor in Washington MA.

 At the time I decided to pursue other interests beside teaching and I worked for Building contractors in the Berkshire County MA area for the next handful of years.
-During that time I began to develop more songs and stories and volunteered throughout the Heads Start Program of Berkshire County, bringing my guitar and puppets into the preschool classrooms.
+During that time I began to develop more songs and stories and volunteered throughout the Head Start Program of Berkshire County MA, bringing my guitar and puppets into the preschool classrooms.

 Moving to the Boston Area at the beginning of the 90’s, I started to teach preschool as well as promote my Kids Music Performances, performing at many libraries, schools, festivals, town events in the greater Boston area and New England.